-- Mayfield will screen existing guits for stock sink and trigger location in the trigger bow opening and replace stocks as required.
-A 020" strim must go on both sides of the trigger between the trigger and stock opening.
-The trigger must be biased to the appropriate side before this check is made. - Mayfield will build new insert assemblies using all new parts.
+Mayfield will screen existing guns for stock sink and trigger location in the trigger bow opening and replace stocks as required.
+A 020" shim must go on both sides of the trigger between the trigger and stock opening.
+The trigger must be biased to the appropriate side before this check is made.

+Mayfield will build new insert assemblies using all new parts.
 The adjustment/inspection setup will be used to set all fire control settings (engagement, over travel and trigger return spring force.
 All assemblies will be inspected for adequate trigger return force to ensure that all triggers return to full engagement.
-In addition sears should be inspected to ensure that they are free to move both in and out of the stock (with bracket installed).
-T & P guins will be rebuilt using these new assemblies.
-The assemblers will be instructed to check trigger pull and then segregate product based on whether they are below, above or in specification.
-It should be mentioned that Mayfield has requested a new trigger pull specification of 4 to 5.5 lbs.
-Yield based on trigger pull will be tabulated by Mayfield and used to support their position on this issue.
-Any trigger pull specification change needs to have Marketing's approval prior to T & P test start. - Mayfield will retest product in the modified shooting test booth to verify that the trigger bending has been corrected. - Mayfield needs to ensure that the support bracket does not bias the fire control insert in any way on all T & P product.
+In addition sears should be inspected to ensure that they are free to move both in and out of the stock (with bracket installed)) T & P guns will be rebuilt using these new assemblies.
+The assemblers will be inspected to check trigger pull and then segregate product based on whether they are below, above or in specification.
+It should be mentioned that Mayfield has requested a new trigger pull specification change needs to have Marketing's approval prior to T & P test start.

+Mayfield will retest product in the modified shooting test booth to verify that the trigger bending has been corrected.

+Mayfield needs to ensure that the support bracket does not bias the fire control insert in any way on all T & P product.
 This should include both inspection and dimensional verification that all characteristics that could effect this, like the location and orientation of the threaded hole in the receiver are in specification.